massage

 If movement is restricted or painful a body work practitioner like a Physiotherapist, Osteopath or Masseur, who understands which body habits are in the way can often set someone on a path to comfortable posture and movement.

-An attentive, responsive and sensitive therapist will sense where energy is depleted and where it is full and rebalance it without consulting formulas or charts.
+An attentive, responsive and sensitive massage therapist will sense where energy is depleted and where it is full and rebalance it without consulting formulas or charts.
 Techniques while useful are not as important as being there for someone and being attentive and responsive.
 Sensing what is working and what is not, sensing what is wanted and what is not and where to go next.

 Loosening up of the foot is the most powerful effect of Foot Reflexology.
 Less important is the complex technical work on the reflex zones.
 They can be attended to in passing.